Best Walking Boots Reviewed 2017

 Karrimor Bodmin II

-First off, these boots aren’t for heavy use.
+Though on our list of best walking boots, these aren’t for heavy use.
 I had a pair of these for a long time, even walking part of the Pennine Way in them, and the main two positives that I found are their comfort and versatility.
 They’re for light hiking and everyday use.